matt-deboer/mpp/README.md

 Traffic is routed based on the chosen `--selector-strategy`:

-- `singlemostdata`: This strategy always routes traffic to a single prometheus endpoint, determined by whichever endpoint contains the _most_ data, measured by total metrics count.
+- `single-most-data`: This strategy always routes traffic to a single prometheus endpoint, determined by whichever endpoint contains the _most_ data, measured by total metrics count.

-- `singeoldestmetric`: This strategy always routes traffic to a single prometheus endpoint, determined by whichever endpoint contains the _oldest_ metric.